 Marijuana is illegal on the federal level, and each state has its own laws on marijuana.
 Where legal, marijuana is typically smoked on its own or inhaled through a dry vape system.
 Glass pipes and wrapping papers are also used to smoke marijuana, similar to rolling and smoking a cigarette.
 Smoking marijuana allows its effects to come on immediately because THC gets absorbed directly into the blood from the lungs instead of having to pass through the digestive system.

 When you think of a flower, you probably think of tulips and roses and other colorful flowers that you see by walking by the floral section of your local grocery store.
 But flowers don’t have to be colorful or showy to be considered flowers.
-In fact, all a flower is is the seed-bearing part of a plant.
-And hemp flower is the seed-bearing part of the hemp plant, Cannabis sativa sativa.
+In fact, all a flower is the seed-bearing part of a plant.
+And hemp flower is the seed-bearing part of the hemp plant, Cannabis sativa Sativa.

 When harvested, hemp flowers in particular are rich in cannabidiol (CBD) and other cannabinoids.
 Because the whole flower is sold to consumers, it doesn’t have to go through the same rigorous extraction process as CBD oil.
 This means that it contains a much greater quantity of hemp’s naturally occurring compounds compared to any other CBD delivery format.
 It is speculated that hemp flower could offer more benefits for this reason.

 Unlike its cousin, marijuana, it’s impossible to get high from hemp flowers.
 In fact, legally grown, federally regulated industrial hemp plants must contain less than 0.3% THC according to the 2018 Farm Bill.
 Instead, hemp flowers are used for their anti-inflammatory and anti-anxiety effects, as well as neuroprotective properties.